 Consumables are for items that are low risk and cost less than $1500.
 Plans will sometimes have a very specific amount in the consumables budget, such as $500 for a year.
 This is typically associated with items the Planner expects to be included.
 When this has been stated, that is the full amount that can be claimed in that area, and there is no more flexibility to move funds around from other areas.

 When creating a plan, planners typically include their projected spending for consumables to facilitate their purchase.
 If a plan doesn’t mention consumables, the standard procedure is to search for and link them to the relevant goals and assess their reasonable and necessary criteria.
 In the case of commonplace items like food, computers, and games, written approval from the planner is sought.

-An example of what is not covered under Consumables.
+Example of what is not covered under Consumables

 Vitamins and Medications in general are not covered by NDIS, particularly if these are covered by the health system.
 However some nutrition supplements or thickener products prescribed by a health professional, can be covered if related to the disability.
 This can also include Home Enteral Nutrition (HEN) formula and the equipment related to it.

 Higher risk assistive technology products that may include items like power wheelchairs, or products known to have caused harm or items requiring professional setup and training.
 You can read more about this at https://www.ndis.gov.au/participants/assistive-technology-explained